God's Methods of Communication

 Links:

 Many do not dare to dismiss the world's religions.
-Each is supported by miracles that prove their principles, and supported by prophets and mystics who have personal knowledge that they know spiritual truths.
+Each is supported by miracles that prove their principles, and supported by prophets and mystics who have personal knowledge that prove the truth of their own religion.
 Yet they produce contradictory doctrine, different descriptions of God, and vastly differing instructions on how to live and what to do.
-If any of this comes from a good-natured creator-god, then one of these two options must be true:
+The conflict that this causes has led some to argue that god itself is evil, and seeks to maximize human conflict:

 Religions that fight each other tend to make their adherents believe in them even more strongly.
 Group solidarity comes into effect: when you have enemies, you keep a closer grip on your friends and also reinforce your own group identity.
 So, an evil God would appear to mankind in a variety of guises and preach a number of powerful, but conflicting, religions.
 It would therefore create maximum confusion, and maximum suffering, through war and intolerance.
 It would preach to each religion that its followers were right and other followers were wrong!
 These groups would all wholeheartedly believe that as God (or, the gods) has revealed the truth to them, other religions must be wrong and ungodly.
 That way, most of the weak, inferior, pathetic people that the evil god creates would fall foul of one religion or another, and be duped!
 Once duped, they'd cling to the lies even more the stronger because of the existence of competing religions.
 An evil God, indeed, would do this, and this is exactly the state the world is in.
 Coincidence?
 If there is a God, it is surely evil!